sitestacker/docs/_articles/install-site-stacker/server-requirements-windows.md

 ## 3. Access to the server

 * Remote Desktop Access (username/password)
-* Temporary Admin permissions are needed.
+* Temporary Admin permissions are required.
 * Need to assign a temporary URL to the server for the duration of the project (sub domains are fine.)